houstonhilton74/Bulk-Batch-Image-Editor-Background-Remover-Cropper-Recolorer-AI-Filename-Renamer-Organizer-/README.md

 ##

-#Metadata Generator Usage# (Heavily Experimental and Unstable; May Be Depreciated or Refined in Future Releases Depending on User Demand)
+#DEPRECIATED: Metadata Generator Usage# (Heavily Experimental and Unstable; May Be Depreciated or Refined in Future Releases Depending on User Demand)
 -If enabled, this subprogram reads text found on an image and saves it as optional description, price, shipping dimensions, and shipping weight fields to a generated a text file with "_metadata" at the end of the file name.
 It's useful for cataloging some image metadata that will later be used when publishing ecommerce listings using the image, for example.
 Each line is optional and is detected to the corresponding field based on key characters, such as the "$" denoting that it is about price or "x" denoting that the line is for a dimensions field.
 Each field can be defined by writing lines of text directly into the image prior to running the bulk image editing program with the following syntax example, with each new field being denoted with a semicolon and new line written into the image file.
 Please note that it is best practice to put the lines of text into a conspicuous and high contrast area of the photo without other text in the picture for best results.
 We recommend placing the lines in a corner of the image.
 The metadata generator grabs the lines from the original unedited image and not any edited image, so you do not need to worry about the Background Remover, for example, removing the text before the Metadata Generator has a chance to read the image.
 Please note that this subprogram is highly dependent on Google Vision and its continuing machine learning models, so the quality of the results will likely vary over time.
 --Example of proper field usage, writing high-contrast text in a corner of a given image, denoted as separate lines starting with semicolons:
 	; This is the image description.